mshinwell/loser-ng/README.md

 ---
-title: "Loser dataset next generation experiment"
+title: Loser dataset next generation experiment
 ---

 For more than four decades, Cambridge University Caving Club (CUCC) has